 - Questions aren’t always linear, meaning the process of answering them doesn’t necessarily have one starting and ending point

-We hope you found these tips helpful and wish you the best of luck on the IELTS Reading section!
+We hope you found these IELTS Reading tips helpful, and wish you the best of luck on the IELTS Reading section!

-Ready to find your dream program overseas?
-Explore 125,000+ study options and get personalized recommendations for free.
+Ready to find your dream program?
+Explore 125,000+ study abroad options and get personalized recommendations for free.